EU July 2021 ending €22 import VAT exemption; new Import OSS return

 To report the VAT charged at the point of sale, a new declaration, ‘Import One-Stop-Shop’ (IOSS), is being introduced.
 This will report distance selling across EU borders of imported consignments not exceeding €150.
 Sellers, or deemed supplier marketplaces, will have to register for IOSS in just one EU state.
 They will be issued a unique IOSS identification number which should be listed on all packages sent to the EU.
 This will indicate to customs that VAT is being properly declared and help ensure speedy customs clearance.

-Like the OSS, IOSS will be a quarterly filing submitted to a tax authority in one nominated EU member state.
+IOSS will be a monthly filing submitted to a tax authority in one nominated EU member state.
 It will declare import VAT due in all EU countries.
 The format and due dates will be the same as the VAT OSS.
 Sellers will have to make a single cash payment of the VAT due to the country where they are IOSS registered.

 EU sellers and the IOSS